getnamo/NodeJs-Unreal/README.md

 ## Packaging

-Works since v0.5, just make sure to add the folder where your project Scripts are as additional non-asset directories to copy (typically under ```Content/Scripts```)
+Works since v0.5, just make sure to add the folder where your project Scripts are as additional non-asset directories to copy relative to the Content directory (e.g. for the typical ```Content/Scripts``` folder add just ```Scripts```)

 ![](https://i.imgur.com/pURWRY7.png)